jackbsteinberg/std-toast/README.md

 and the idea of creating new pay-for-what-you-use HTML elements if being explored in [this issue](https://github.com/whatwg/html/issues/467) on the HTML standard.
-There is also currently an [open discussion](https://discourse.wicg.io/t/proposal-toast-ui-element/3634) on the WICG discourse page about gauging interest in moving the explainer to incubate in a WICG repo.
+There is also currently an [open discussion](https://discourse.wicg.io/t/proposal-toast-ui-element/3634) on the WICG discourse page to gauge and solicit community interest in moving the explainer to incubate in a WICG repo.